swyongqiang1-stack/WhoLagged/README.md

 # WhoLagged

-WhoLagged is a Windows diagnostic tool designed to identify the exact process or kernel driver responsible for system stuttering, input latency, audio distortion, and performance degradation.
+WhoLagged is a Windows diagnostic tool that identifies the process or driver responsible for system stuttering, input lag, and performance degradation.

-Unlike traditional monitoring tools such as Task Manager, which only display resource usage, WhoLagged focuses on detecting the root cause of system lag at the kernel level.
+It is designed for situations where Task Manager shows normal CPU, memory, and disk usage, but the system still feels slow or unresponsive.

-## Purpose
+## Problem It Solves

-The primary goal of WhoLagged is to answer a simple question:

-What is causing my computer to lag?
+Modern Windows systems can experience stuttering even when resource usage appears normal.

+Typical symptoms include:

+- Mouse or keyboard input delay
+- Audio crackling or distortion
+- Game stuttering despite stable FPS
+- Random UI freezes
+- System lag with low CPU usage

-In many cases, system performance issues occur even when CPU, memory, and disk usage appear normal.
-These issues are typically caused by low-level system behavior that is not visible in standard performance monitors.
+These issues are often caused by kernel-level scheduling or driver behavior that is not visible in traditional monitoring tools.

-WhoLagged is designed to identify these hidden bottlenecks by analyzing Windows kernel events.

-## What It Detects
+## What WhoLagged Does

-WhoLagged focuses on identifying the source of system instability, including:
+WhoLagged analyzes low-level system behavior to identify the most likely cause of lag, including:

-- Processes causing excessive CPU context switching
+- Processes causing excessive CPU scheduling pressure
-- Kernel drivers generating high Deferred Procedure Call (DPC) activity
+- Drivers introducing kernel-level latency (DPC activity)
-- Processes responsible for high-latency disk I/O operations
+- Disk I/O operations causing hidden delays

-- Background services contributing to scheduling contention
+It then produces a simple result pointing to the most likely culprit.

-## Key Capability
+## Key Difference

-The core capability of WhoLagged is root cause identification.

-It attempts to determine:
+Unlike Task Manager or basic performance monitors, WhoLagged focuses on root cause detection rather than resource usage.

+Unlike heavy diagnostic tools such as LatencyMon, it provides a simplified and direct result.

+## Output Example

+The tool will output a diagnosis such as:

-- Which process is disrupting CPU scheduling
+- A process causing excessive scheduling load
-- Which driver is introducing system latency
+- A driver responsible for system latency
-- Which component is responsible for observable stutter or lag
+- Disk-related performance bottleneck
+- Or no clear culprit detected

 ## Technical Approach

-WhoLagged uses Windows kernel event tracing to analyze system-level scheduling and I/O behavior.

-It collects high-frequency runtime telemetry and performs in-memory aggregation to detect performance anomalies such as CPU scheduling pressure, driver-induced latency, and disk I/O stalls.

-The system focuses on identifying performance bottlenecks through behavioral patterns rather than raw resource usage metrics.
+WhoLagged analyzes Windows kernel-level runtime behavior using event-based system telemetry.

+It focuses on scheduling patterns, driver execution behavior, and I/O latency signals to detect anomalies that correlate with system stuttering.

-All processing is performed in real time with minimal overhead to avoid interfering with system behavior during analysis.
+All data is processed in real time with minimal overhead.

 ## Requirements

 - Windows 10 / Windows 11 (x64)
-- Administrator privileges (required for ETW kernel access)
+- Administrator privileges
-- .NET 8 Runtime (or self-contained executable build)
+- .NET 8 Runtime

 ## Usage

-Run the executable with administrator privileges:
+Run the executable as Administrator:

 WhoLagged.exe

-The tool will sample system behavior for a fixed period and output a diagnosis indicating the most likely cause of system lag.
+The tool will sample system behavior for a short period and output a diagnosis.

 ## Build

-Build from source:

 dotnet build -c Release

-Publish standalone executable:

 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true

-## Limitations

-- Requires administrator privileges
-- May conflict with other ETW-based tools such as Windows Performance Recorder (WPR) or LatencyMon
-- Intended for diagnostic use only, not continuous monitoring
-- Requires stable access to Windows kernel ETW providers

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+GNU GPL-3.0

 https://www.gnu.org/licenses/gpl-3.0.en.html

-You are free to use, modify, and redistribute this software under the terms of GPL-3.0.
-Any derivative work must also remain under GPL-3.0.